Cookies and how you use this website

 You can stop cookies being downloaded on to your computer or other device by selecting the appropriate settings on your browser.
 If you do this you may not be able to use the full functionality of this website.

-You can also opt out of being tracked by Google Analytics, either using the pop-up tool on our website or by installing a browser add-on.
+You can also opt out of being tracked by Google Analytics by installing a browser add-on.

 There is more information about how to delete or stop using cookies on AboutCookies.org.